demidko/kq/README.md

 ## Usage

+You need [Docker](https://www.docker.com/) installed.
 Start the container with the desired directory and file, for example, `~/Desktop` directory and `example.ndjson` file:

 ```shell
 docker run -v ~/Desktop:/opt -it demidko/analyze example.ndjson